coreruleset/documentation/content/configuring/paranoia_levels.md

 ## Further Reading

 For a slightly longer explanation of paranoia levels, please refer to [our blog post on the subject](https://coreruleset.org/20211028/working-with-paranoia-levels/).
-The blog post also discusses the pros and cons of dynamically setting the paranoia level on a per-request basis, firstly by geolocation (i.e. a lower PL for domestic traffic and a higher PL for non-domestic traffic) and secondly based on previous behaviour (i.e. a user is dealt with at PL 1, but if they ever trigger a rule then they're handled at PL 2 for all future requests).
+The blog post also discusses the pros and cons of dynamically setting the paranoia level on a per-request basis, firstly by geolocation (i.e. a lower PL for domestic traffic and a higher PL for non-domestic traffic) and secondly based on previous behavior (i.e. a user is dealt with at PL 1, but if they ever trigger a rule then they're handled at PL 2 for all future requests).